jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 <!-- During my time working in market sizing and using general linear models, the group that I was in used R as the main programming language.
 This decision was made because of how the team was structured and the strengths of each member.
 R was primarily built as a data analysis tool with an emphasis on statistical features and is great for all sorts of statistical models. -->

-Making the switch to Python after having used R for several years, I noticed there was a lack of good base plots for evaluating ordinary linear regression (OLS) models in Python.
+Making the switch to Python after having used R for several years, I noticed there was a lack of good base plots for evaluating ordinary least squares (OLS) regression models in Python.
 From using R, I had familiarized myself with debugging and tweaking OLS models with the built-in diagnostic plots, but after switching to Python I didn't know how to get the original plots from R that I had turned to time and time again.

 So, I did what most people in my situation would do - I turned to Google for help.